 Ultimately, the PowerShares Lux Nanotech Portfolio didn’t live up to its initial promise.
 Despite predictions at the peak of the mid-2000s nanotechnology investing bubble, nanotech stocks didn’t achieve the rate of growth that investors had hoped for — after primarily incurring losses after its inception, the fund liquidated in February 2014.

 However, this news isn’t all bad.
-What has emerged out of a boom-and-bust market is an industry focused on strategic long-term business plans, and in-demand innovative products.
-Many firms receive steady revenue from nanotech products, which they re-invest in the market to drive explosive innovation.
+What has emerged out of a boom-and-bust market is an industry focused on strategic long-term business plans and in-demand innovative products.
+Many firms get steady revenue from nanotech products, which they reinvest in the market to drive innovation.

 For example, nanotech giant 3M (NYSE:MMM) uses nanotechnology in products destined for the dental, electronics, architecture and energy markets.
 Used in dental restoratives (like fillings, crowns and orthopedic brackets), and brightness-enhancing optical films (which make LCD displays bright and clear), nanotech has a diverse range of uses.
 Some of 3M’s core nanotech products include its Filtek series.

-With an anticipated compound annual growth rate (CAGR) of around 14.3 percent between 2020 and 2025, the nanotech market still appears to be a promising investment.
+With an anticipated compound annual growth rate of around 14.3 percent between 2020 and 2025, the nanotech market still appears to be a promising investment.
 Although the dramatic anticipated growth rates of the mid-2000s are a thing of the past, what remains is a solid market that consistently produces exciting, far-reaching and potentially transformative products.

 Nanotech stocks: Smaller companies

 With the nanotech market poised for growth, a nanotechnology company with a smaller market cap may benefit from this flourishing industry.
 Here are a few nanotech stocks investors may want on their radar:

 - Nano Dimension (NASDAQ:NNDM) — Founded in 2012, Nano Dimension is a research and development company with a focus on advanced 3D printing– and nanotechnology-based ink products.
 The company’s lead products include the DragonFly 2020 3D printer, as well as advanced nanotechnology-based conductive and dielectric inks.

-- Nanotech Security (TSXV:NTS) — Nanotech Security has been around since 2009, and since then has created technology solutions in a number of areas, including criminal justice, night viewing, tracking security and forensics.
-One of its products is KolourOptik, which is a nanotechnology platform for markets such as authentication, brand protection and anti-counterfeiting.
+- Nanotech Security (TSXV:NTS,OTCQX:NTSFF) — Nanotech Security has been around since 2009, and since then has created technology solutions in a number of areas, including criminal justice, night viewing, tracking security and forensics.
+One of its products is KolourOptik, a nanotechnology platform for markets such as authentication, brand protection and anti-counterfeiting.